Origin: Los Angeles, California

 I appreciate it.

 I'm not one particular genre.
 Yes, the song is "poppy" and yes it's funky and it's kind of like folky at the same time but I think it's hard to be able to really categorize it or have it consist amongst many other songs like I don't know where this falls.
 And I think my next song is really different from this one.
-And I think I'm good, I just do what I want, what my heart desires and I'm not going to be an artist that someone can really categorize and say "Oh I think that she's this genre," I want to just do what I want to do, what feels right, and what I wanted delivered to people.
+And I think I'm good, I just do what I want, what my heart desires and I'm not going to be an artist that someone can really categorize and say "Oh I think that she's this genre," I want to just do what I want to do, what feels right, and what I want to deliver to people.

 I love that answer because I think that's what I was going for, especially with the company that we have, which is Nite X, that was honestly our core purpose with the company and with what we wanted to grasp from other artists that we interview is the fact that this industry is so mainstream in any medium.
-And there's artists out there whether they're upcoming or they're already established aren't in it for the money and are in it because they have a passion, drive, and willpower between what they're pulling from.
+And there are artists out there whether they're upcoming or they're already established aren't in it for the money and are in it because they have a passion, drive, and willpower between what they're pulling from.
 You really kind of encompassed exactly what I was looking for and the fact that people should really grasp "Drive" for the meaning behind it.
 When I first listened to it, I listened over and over again.
-I'm the same way with my work, I pull a lot from older ages like 60s - 70s.
+I'm the same way with my work, I pull a lot from older ages like the 60s - 70s.
 You have to listen to the song a few times to not only hear the sound of it and grasp the different chords but the song and the lyrics.
 And that's one thing with "Drive" that you definitely accomplished.

-So I guess kind of getting into that and you kind of answered this with one before but your inspirations you had mentioned obviously 60s and 70s.
+So I guess kind of getting into that and you kind of answered this with one before but the inspirations you had mentioned obviously 60s and 70s.
 What are specific artists that inspire you and what about them is what draws you to them?

-Just the singer/songwriters that really become the founders of singer/songwriters; Bob Dylan, Joni Mitchell, Carole King and Patti Smith and all of these artists from that time period, just the way they wrote.
+Just the singer/songwriters that really become the founders of singer/songwriters; Bob Dylan, Joni Mitchell, Carole King, and Patti Smith and all of these artists from that time period, just the way they wrote.
 They weren't just writing about "this happened to me" or "Oh I like you and let's like..."
 They're not just telling day to day things but they're telling stories.
 They're telling full stories in their songs and you can not understand it just by listening to it.
 I feel for me, especially when I'm like "Let's digest the song, What are they really talking about, how did they tell this story through the way that they wrote?"
 And I really have to read it and understand that.
 And it's just something about it that is kind of mysterious because they know exactly what they're talking about but they won't directly tell you.
 You have to really try to understand it.
 And I really love that about those kinds of songwriters.

 Yeah, especially Patti.
 I totally get that with her, there's always an underlying meaning between her songs.
 Bob was the fact that you would have to almost look into them as people and look into them as what was their inspiration around the song and actually research it because they're telling you one thing.
 But it's almost a poetic kind of thing like a poem how there's always an underlying meaning but sometimes it gets lost between the words.

 Yeah, exactly.
 I don't think it's interesting to listen to a song and know exactly what they're talking about because there's nothing to really grasp on to and it's boring like I get bored.
-Listening to the pop music that's taken control of today's industry, it's kind of boring and bland.
+Listening to pop music that's taken control of today's industry, it's kind of boring and bland.
 And I want something more exciting.
 I want to be on my toes and I want to feel like I need to search for meaning.
 I think that's really missing.

-So I guess for future and as we kind of wrap up the interview, what is next for you?
+So I guess for the future and as we kind of wrap up the interview, what is next for you?
 Do you have any exciting news that you want to talk about?

-Yeah, I'm starting to film music video for "Drive."
+Yeah, I'm starting to film a music video for "Drive."
 I'm working with a great team of all females.
 It feels really good and I really have a lot of respect for people who are willing to just give their time for free to work with each other.
 We're all artists trying to make our way in the industry in some way and we're all helping each other out for free and it's really cool.
 And it's cool to be able to say "yeah, I paid literally no money for this".
 And it's achievable.
 Your dreams are achievable.
 You don't need to be extremely wealthy and you don't need all of these things in order to achieve what you dream.
 I'm starting my music video and it's going to come out in August, sometime early August.
 And I think the music video will really help people understand what I'm actually talking about in "Drive".
 It's not as surface level as people think.

 Do you take a lot of inspiration for visuals?
 So for "Drive" producing a music video, do you think music videos are important when trying to tell a story with a song?

 I think humans are completely visual.
 I think we are such visual people and I think that we love being able to actually see something.
 It's different just hearing it but when you actually get to see it it's much more engaging and it's like digging your nails into something more.
 And it's pivotal.
 You have to show something visual for people to really understand.
-So I'm really excited for that.
+So I'm really excited about that.
 It was so weird.
 I really wasn't thinking about having a music video at all.
 And then this girl I actually worked with, Erin Moreno, she's directing.
 She DM'd me and was like "Let's make your video".
 And I was like "wait... yeah let's make my video" and it's still horrifying.
 I don't want to mouth words.
 That's so weird when I think about making the video.
 So it's cool.
 I'm really excited to actually get to filming more of that and the post-production process is gonna be really cool.
 So that's really exciting.
 And yes I've been working on a new song that I really want to release very soon.
 It's called "Pretty Young Things."
 It's social commentary on how young girls are treated in society and the struggles that we deal with and how we navigate life as a young girl.
 So I'm really excited about that to actually say something and have a voice in some way that's really exciting too.
 I don't know when I'm releasing that.
 I'm not sure if I want to wait for a few more songs to maybe release an E.P. or if I want to do it as my next single.
 I haven't decided but I am working... always working on new stuff.

 That's awesome.
 I'm excited to hear that too.
 Sounds like an awesome song and I think it's something that one, I love that you're working with all females for your video and two, I love that you mentioned that about the whole purpose behind that song because I think it's so powerful, especially in today's society, it's such a man-driven kind of world.
 I hate to say that but it is and I love to see women be able to empower themselves and empower other women.
 And that's awesome.

 What are you currently listening to?
-And you can list a couple artists or a few songs.
+And you can list a couple of artists or a few songs.

 Yeah, I think the artists that I'm listening to right now are really inspiring my sound.
-I'm really going for funky, fun, feel good summer right now.
+I'm really going for funky, fun, feel-good summer right now.
 And I really love the band Parcels.
 They're kind of new but I feel like they've also been around for a while but they're really coming up.
 They're so funky and great.

 I love their song "Lighten Up".
-Yeah it's great.
+Yeah, it's great.

 So Parcels, always Lorde, she's so great.
 I'm really digging Maggie Rodgers right now.
 I really am really into Still Woozy, which is crazy, because Spotify made a playlist for my artist and he was on it and I was like "this is such a compliment to me" because he's so good.